theHdd4/TrinityFastAPIDjangoReact/README.md

 After exposing the services through Cloudflare Tunnel you can verify that the Django backend responds on the public hostname.
-Docker Compose automatically launches a short lived `tunnel-check` container which runs a validation helper during `docker-compose up`.
+Docker Compose automatically launches a short‑lived `tunnel-check` container.
+This container runs the validation helper once during `docker-compose up` and then exits.
 You can also run the same helper manually from the repository root:

 ```bash
 python scripts/check_django_tunnel.py